libgdx/libgdx.github.io/wiki/articles/maven-integration.md

 If you change anything in the assets, you need to run "mvn -Phtml package" again and refresh the html project in Eclipse.

-### IntelliJ Idea
+### IntelliJ IDEA
-Before you start, you should make sure IntelliJ Idea knows where your Maven installation is located.
+Before you start, you should make sure IntelliJ IDEA knows where your Maven installation is located.
 Go to *File -> Settings*, and in the tree in the dialog chose Maven.
 Specify the directory where your Maven installation lives.

-Once you created your project via the archetype you can import it into IntelliJ Idea.
+Once you created your project via the archetype you can import it into IntelliJ IDEA.
 Go to *File -> Open Project*, then navigate to the root directory of the project.

 Once the project is loaded, you have to enable the profiles.
 Open the Maven Project view and check the three profiles, desktop, android and HTML.